The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: Methods

-These conservation equations can further be transformed to an individual-based stochastic model, {as there exists an established complete equivalence between forward} Fokker-Planck equations and {diffusion processes } {with a drift coefficient $\boldsymbol{\mu}(\boldsymbol{X}_t,t)$ and diffusion coefficient $\boldsymbol{D}(\boldsymbol{X}_t,t)$} \citep{gardiner2009handbook}. {Hence,} Fokker-Planck equations of the form
+The conservation equations in section \ref{sec:2d} can be transformed to an individual-based stochastic model, {as there exists an established complete equivalence between forward} Fokker-Planck equations and {diffusion processes } {with a drift coefficient $\boldsymbol{\mu}(\boldsymbol{X}_t,t)$ and diffusion coefficient $\boldsymbol{D}(\boldsymbol{X}_t,t)$} \citep{gardiner2009handbook}. {Hence,} Fokker-Planck equations of the form

 have an equivalency to It\^o SDEs of the form

 where $\boldsymbol{X}_t=(y(t), \theta(t))$ is the position and orientation vector, $\mathrm{d}t$ is the time step, $\mathrm{d}\boldsymbol{W}_t$ is {the} Wiener process, $\boldsymbol{\mu}(\boldsymbol{X}_t,t)$ is a drift term, and the diffusion effects are captured in $\boldsymbol{\sigma}(\boldsymbol{X}_t,t)$ via the relation